 - What are the best practices for content marketing analytics?

 Each year one of the world’s leading analytics agencies, Cardinal Path releases a report on analytics used by brands.
-They skew towards big brands, and at the moment focus on site analytics.
+They skew towards big brands, and at the moment focus on site analytics and less so on content marketing analytics.
 But it’s a good starting point, this is where most of us reading this post have/are starting.

 How do you use analytics to measure the success of content marketing?